Discover the history of America’s first permanent English settlement and more with a fun-filled visit to Coastal Virginia

 Get ready to explore the history of America’s first permanent English settlement, a mansion that has been part of history since 1859, a plantation that played a key role in three American wars and one of the nation’s largest maritime museums, which shares everything that floats.
 There’s plenty of fun in store with a visit to the home of Virginia’s native animals.
 All of this comes with shopping opportunities and culinary delights in Coastal Virginia.

 Available: Year round

-This Itinerary is Ideal For: Adults
+Ideal For: Adults

 Arrive in Newport News and check into one of the city’s group friendly hotels.
 Tonight, it’s a catered meal with adult beverages at Tradition Brewing Company.
 Following dinner, enjoy entertainment at the area’s leading performance center, CNU’s Ferguson Center for the Arts.